CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-6--Propositions.lagda.md

   q a1 a2 i , ∀isProp→isPred p a1 a2 (q a1 a2) b1 b2 i
 ```

-The main lemma to prove about subtypes is that they have the same
+The main lemma to prove about subtypes is that they have the same paths as the
-paths as the types they came from.
-That is, `(a1 , b1) ≡ (a2 , b2)` is
+types they came from.
+That is, `(a1 , b1) ≡ (a2 , b2)` is equivalent to `a1 ≡
-equivalent to `a1 ≡ a2` whenever `B` is a family of propositions.
-To
+a2` whenever `B` is a family of propositions.
+To foreshadow a little, this is
-foreshadow a little, this is extremely useful when we start looking at
+extremely useful when we start looking at algebraic structures such as groups,
-algebraic structures such as groups, rings, and so on.
-These come with
+rings, and so on.
+These come with some data, like addition and multiplcation
-some data, together with a bunch of axioms, like associativity,
+operators, together with a bunch of axioms, like associativity, commutativity,
-commutativity, and so on.
-The lemma we prove tells us that to build a
+and so on.
+The lemma we prove tells us that to build a path between two groups,
-path between two groups, it's enough to build a path just between the
+it's enough to build a path just between the underlying data, ignoring all the
-underlying data, ignoring all the axioms.
+axioms.

 ```
-Σ≡PropIso : {A : Type ℓ} {B : A → Type ℓ'}
+≡InSubtype : {A : Type ℓ} {B : A → Type ℓ'}
             (p : isPred B)
             (x y : Σ[ a ∈ A ] B a)
-          → Iso (fst x ≡ fst y) (x ≡ y)
+          → (fst x ≡ fst y) ≃ (x ≡ y)
-Σ≡PropIso {A = A} {B = B} p x y = iso to (cong fst) to-fro fro-to where
+≡InSubtype {A = A} {B = B} p x y = equiv to (cong fst) to-fro fro-to where
     to : fst x ≡ fst y → x ≡ y
     to e = ΣPathP→PathPΣ (e , p (fst x) (fst y) e (snd x) (snd y))

-    to-fro : section to (cong fst)
+    to-fro : isSection to (cong fst)
     to-fro e i = ΣPathP→PathPΣ (cong fst e , to-fro-snd i) where
         to-fro-snd : SquareP (λ i j → B (fst (e j))) (p (fst x) (fst y) (cong fst e) (snd x) (snd y)) (λ j → snd (e j)) refl refl to-fro-snd = isProp→SquareP (λ i j → isPred→∀isProp p (fst (e j))) _ _ _ _

-    fro-to : retract to (cong fst)
+    fro-to : isRetract to (cong fst)
     fro-to e i j = e j
 ```

-mvrnote: work this in?
+mvrnote: where does this go?

 ```
 Prop : ∀ ℓ → Type (ℓ-suc ℓ)
 Prop ℓ = Σ[ X ∈ Type ℓ ] isProp X
 ```

 ## Propositional Truncation